Česká Skalice: Geography

 Česká Skalice is located about 8 km west of Náchod and 24 km northeast of Hradec Králové.
 It lies in the Orlice Table.
 The town is situated on the Úpa River.
 The Grandmother's Valley (Babiččino údolí) along the river is protected as a national nature monument.
 Part of Rozkoš Reservoir, on whose shores the town is located, lies in the municipal territory.

 History

 In Chronica Boemorum is mentioned a trade route from Bohemia to Poland through this area in the 11th century.
 In the early 13th century, two settlement with fortresses were founded near this route and named Malá Skalice and Velká Skalice.
 In 1490, they are first referred to as one village named Česká Skalice.
 In 1504, Česká Skalice was promoted to a market town and in 1575, it was promoted to a town.

-In the 19th century, the town was industrialized and textile factories were established.
+In the 19th century, the town was industrialised and textile factories were established.

 Transport

-The I/33 road from Hradec Králové to Náchod (part of the European route E67) passes next to the town.
+The I/33 road from Hradec Králové to Náchod (part of the European route E67) runs next to the town.

 Česká Skalice is located on the railway lines–Prague–Trutnov and Pardubice–Svoboda nad Úpou.